-They wouldn't give me a medical abortion so my only option was surgical by Kaitlyn
+They wouldn't give me a medical abortion so my only option was surgical

 I am 19 years old.
 My boyfriend Liam and I have been together for almost 10 months now.
 We fell so hard for each other, there is no doubt in my mind he is my soul mate, and I can't wait to spend the rest of my life with him.